Milford Car Accident Lawyers

-Get Help When You Need it Most
+Get the Help You Need After a Car Accident

 Suing for Hit & Run Accidents

 If you were injured as a result of a hit and run collision, you can still pursue a car accident claim.
 Pursuant to CT Gen Stat § 38a-336, drivers must carry uninsured motorist coverage on their insurance policies.
 This coverage is designed to compensate you if you are struck by an uninsured vehicle or if you were the victim of a hit and run collision.

 Sadly, some car accidents result in victims suffering serious injuries.
 Due to the severity of the injuries caused by catastrophic car accidents, victims are left permanently disabled.
 Worse yet, some victims die due to the severity of their injuries.